resir014/resir014.xyz/src/content/posts/article/2015-11-17-tourists-language-barriers-and-the-act-of-helping/index.md

 category: article
 layout: post
 title: Tourists, language barriers, and the act of helping
-lead: "Or, the day when I actually helped a bunch of foreign strangers and felt much better afterwards."
+lead: 'Or, the day when I actually helped a bunch of foreign strangers and felt much better afterwards.'
 external_url: https://medium.com/@resir014/tourists-language-barriers-and-the-act-of-helping-bd9fdafb7067
 tags:
   - language